unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 ```

 :::info
-The `ResellerID` path parameter is the same one you retrieved from your dashboard earlier.
+The `ResellerID` path parameter is the same one you retrieved from your partner account earlier.
 :::

 :::info